Pretorian/workshop-band-app/workshop/optional-CFdeploy.md

 band-app   started           1/1         256M     1G     Band-App.mybluemix.net
 ```

-If we go to our [Band App on Bluemix](https://band-app.bluemix.net), we will see the status output that is the default for a LoopBack app.
+If we go to our [Band App on IBM Cloud](https://band-app.bluemix.net), we will see the status output that is the default for a LoopBack app.
 And if we view the [LoopBack Explorer for our API](https://band-app.bluemix.net/explorer)(`/explorer`), we should see the familiar interface.

 **Next Step:** [Connect a datasource](06-datasource.md)